lilca/tEXT-iNSERTEr/README.md

 What's tir?
 ===

-"tir" is a program for inserting the data of specified file, to the specified place of a input file.
+"tir" is a program for inserting the data of specified file into the specified place of a input file.